melphi/algobox/README.md

 * Very basic market rick module which can be extended.
 * A good balance of microservice architecture with Docker, without marking the system too complex to manage.
 * Client in Python.
 The management, monitoring and data analysis is performed mostly with [Jupyter Notebook](http://jupyter.org).

-## FAQ

-### How can I install and use it?
-The deployment requires some knowledge of Docker microservices and can be tricky, that's why I did not write an installation guide.
-If you have any profitable trading strategy you would like to automate please write me at info@robertomarchetto.com, we might consider a business deal.

-### What is this platform aimed at?
-The goal of the project is to run profitable strategies and have all the tools requried for analysis, backtest and optimisation.
-It was not designed for low latency however few milliseconds of lacency are manageable.

-### Are you using it in production?
-Yes I am, with a simple strategy which is generating decent profits.
-I plan to add more strategies in future, all the strategies are in a private separated repository.